 Ocean Education International’s principal and founder, Dr. Alex Brylske, brings to the table a long and varied career as an educator, writer and program developer.
 For more than half his life he has taught a range of diving and marine science courses and seminars to both formal and non-formal audiences.
-His 40-plus year career has taken him to destinations all over the world including the Caribbean, Hawaii, Red Sea, Thailand, Indonesia, Fiji, Papua New Guinea and Micronesia, where he has worked for companies in the private sector, governmental agencies and non-governmental organizations.
+His 40-plus year career has taken him to destinations all over the world including the Caribbean, Hawaii, Red Sea, Thailand, Indonesia, Fiji, the Seychelles, Reunion, Mauritius, Papua New Guinea and Micronesia, where he has worked for companies in the private sector, governmental agencies and non-governmental organizations.

 Dr. Brylske’s unique and diverse background combines training as an educator and marine conservation biologist with a highly successful career in the dive tourism industry.
 This has given him both a solid grounding in environmental education and marine resource management, as well as an intimate understanding of the dive tourism industry.